BrandonKirbyson/Wall-V/JOURNAL.md

 created_at: "2025-06-10"
 ---

-*Note for all time spent, it is counting for 1 person working on the bot, we both worked only worked on it together so the total time is double*
+*Note for all time spent, it is counting for 1 person working on the bot, we both worked only worked on it together so the total time is listed here is half the amount for both of us*

 ## Total Time Spent: 13 Hours